GautamGupta/bb-legacy-plugins/bbpm/trunk/readme.txt

 = 1.0.1 =
 * bbPM no longer thinks that replies are new to the person who sent them
+* An attempt at making other plugins work normally (eg. Post Count Plus)

 = 1.0 =
 * Danish translation from Daniel Juhl